-Edwardian Britain saw the introduction of legislation for all types of road users: horse riders, carters, cyclists and motor vehicle drivers.
+Edwardian Britain saw the introduction of legislation for all types of road users including horse riders, carters, cyclists and motor vehicle drivers.
 As road usage increased, police officers became evermore vigilant in their enforcement of the law.

-Typical offences in Lapford for 1905 were: riding a bicycle without lights (James Dee); being an “unreasonable distance from his horse and cart” (Richard Stoneman); and speeding at 24mph, 4mph over the limit in a motor car (Captain George Prideaux-Brune).
+In 1905, typical offences reported in Lapford included: riding a bicycle without lights (James Dee); being an “unreasonable distance from his horse and cart” (Richard Stoneman); and speeding at 24mph, 4mph over the limit in a motor car (Captain George Prideaux-Brune).

-When local police forces began to introduce “motor-traps” many car owners suspected that it was measure designed primarily to boost police funds.
+When local police forces began to introduce ‘motor-traps’, many car owners suspected that it was primarily a measure to boost police funds.

-There was general agreement that action needed to be taken against the reckless speeding of “road hogs” through towns and villages, but there was opposition to the prevalence of speed traps on open country roads.
+There was general agreement that action needed to be taken against the reckless speeding of ‘road hogs’ through towns and villages, but there was fierce opposition to the prevalence of speed traps on open country roads.
 These were often positioned to catch-out even the most careful of motorists.

 The Lapford speed-trap that caught Captain Prideaux-Brune was set, according to the resulting court case, “between Eggesford and Lapford”.
-It may be that the trap was set on a furlong stretch somewhere between the villages, but it is possible that the officers had set a trap running from Eggesford through to Lapford.
+It may be that the trap was set on a furlong stretch somewhere between the villages, but it is possible that the officers had set a trap running the full distance between the two villages.
 If so, it is an early example of a long distance trap requiring electronic communication between the officers.
-It is quite conceivable that the officers were located by Eggesford and Lapford railway stations and utilised the telegraph system.
+It is quite conceivable that the officers were located by Eggesford and Lapford railway stations where they were able to utilise the telegraph system.

-Captain Prideux-Brune was involved in a number of motoring incidents: in 1902, he was fined for driving over 12mph based on eye witness estimates; the same day, he drove down a narrow street and found himself approaching a market with around 50 horses and carts, one of which badly damaged his car; in 1906, he hit a horse and trap as he was coming around a corner; and, in 1928, he hit a telegraph pole trying to avoid another car.
+Captain Prideux-Brune was involved in a number of motoring incidents: in 1902, he was fined for exceeding the 12mph speed limit (based only on eye witness estimates); the same day, he drove down a narrow street and found himself approaching a market with around 50 horses and carts, one of which badly damaged his car; in 1906, he hit a horse and trap as he was coming around a corner; and, in 1928, he hit a telegraph pole trying to avoid another car.

 So, was Captain Prideaux-Brune a “road hog” or just a bad driver?
-It would be 26 years before the Highway Code was introduced and drivers were tested and 30 years before driving tests were introduced.
+It would be 26 years before the Highway Code was introduced, and 30 years before driving tests were introduced.

 THE ROAD HOG

-The term “Road Hog” was originally used to describe those who disliked cyclists from using the roads.
+The term ‘Road Hog’ was originally used to describe those who disliked cyclists using the roads.
 Carters, in particular, could become so infuriated by cyclists that deliberate attempts were made to dismount them.
 When motor vehicles arrived, the carters turned victim and the term became generally applied to reckless motorists.

 Road Hogs weren’t just a problem in built-up towns and cities.
-Is is interesting to note that two prominent users of the A377 through Lapford were vocal campaigners keen to see Road Hoggs more severely punished.
-In 1905, the MP for Barnstaple tried to introduce the “Road Hogg Bill” raising fines for reckless driving and introducing prison sentences.
+Is is interesting to note that two prominent users of the A377 through Lapford were vocal campaigners for the harsher punishment of Road Hogs.
+In 1905, the MP for Barnstaple tried to introduce the “Road Hog Bill” raising fines for reckless driving and introducing prison sentences.
 Lord Portsmouth of Eggesford House had previously put forward similar views in the house of Lords.